Frigid Sunday morning

 DETROIT – Sunday morning will be frigid with mostly to partly cloudy skies.
 Temps will start in the low teens in Detroit's suburbs and middle or upper teens in the city.
 Families going to services will need to dress in layers.

 Spectators and participants of Detroit's Nain Rouge will need to dress warmly Sunday afternoon.
 The mercury will rise only to the middle 20s, which is over 20 degrees chillier than average.
 Skies will have a healthy amount of clouds, but the sun will shine through from time to time.

-Sunday evening will be frigid with temps returning to the teens.
+Sunday evening will have fair skies with temps falling to the teens by midnight.

 Your latest weather forecast is always on Local 4?s new, FREE ClickOnDetroit app.
 You can track snow, ice or rain on 4 Live Radar anywhere in Michigan, the Midwest or America.
 Check your app store.

 Copyright 2014 by ClickOnDetroit.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.